 Strabane Mercy Centre is situated in downtown Johannesburg.
-When we celebrated our Centenary in 1998, Johannesburg was a far cry from being the major tourist attraction in South Africa.
+When we celebrated our centenary in 1998, Johannesburg was a far cry from being the major tourist attraction in South Africa.
 The city centre had become quite derelict, businesses moved out to the suburbs and soon, because of crime and other factors, it became a no-go area.
-Scores of people who had come to Johannesburg (also named Egoli – City of Gold) to seek employment, soon found their dreams shattered.
-Many ended up on the streets of Johannesburg, unemployed and homeless, and with no means of supporting themselves.
-After much discernment by the Sisters of Mercy, it was decided that the greatest need at that time was a place of safety for the homeless, and so Strabane Mercy Centre for the Homeless was set up as part of our Centenary project .
+Scores of people who had come to Johannesburg (also named Egoli – City of Gold) to seek employment soon found their dreams shattered.
+Most of these ended up on the streets of Johannesburg, unemployed and homeless, and with no means of supporting themselves.
+After much discernment by the Sisters of Mercy, it was decided that the greatest need at that time was a place of safety for the many homeless people, and so Strabane Mercy Centre for the Homeless was set up as part of our centenary project.

 The Centre caters for a hundred homeless people every night.
-They come from every walk of life, many having known better times.
-Our main objective is to improve the quality of life for those who have been living in appalling conditions and often seem to have lost all hope.
-When they first arrive, many are suffering from depression, stress and other forms of broken-ness.
+These people are from every walk of life, many of whom have known better times.
+The main objective is to improve the quality of life of the many homeless people who often live in appalling conditions but, even worse, have lost all hope.
+When they first enter the Shelter, many of them are suffering from depression, stress and other forms of brokenness.
 Each has his/her own story to tell, stories that wrench the heart.
-Thanks to the dedicated and caring staff who have been formed in our Mercy Charism, the new residents are greeted with loving care.
+Thanks to the dedicated and caring staff, which has been formed in our Mercy Charism, the new residents are greeted with loving care.
 The availability of a hot shower, fresh clothes and a safe place in which to rest often marks the beginning of a renewed sense of their own worth.

-One story concerns O…, a middle-aged Zimbabwean national who came to the Shelter, weak, dirty and very neglected.
-He had lost his job and had been sleeping in the park for two weeks.
-After a hot bath and a change of clothes he shared his story.
-He was HIV positive with nowhere to go and due to his HIV status could not return home even if he had the means.
-The following day we brought him to St. Francis Hospice where the doctors predicted he might last a week.
-A Sister of Mercy who worked at the Centre, took very special care of O….
+One of our touching stories concerns Obed, a middle-aged Zimbabwean national.
+He came to our Shelter one afternoon weak, dirty and very neglected.
+He had lost his job and had spent two weeks sleeping in the park.
+Immediately, our devoted staff supplied him with soap, toothpaste, shampoo, towels etc. After a hot bath and a change of clothes he shared his story.
+He was HIV positive and had nowhere to go.
+Because of his HIV status he could not return home even if he had the means.
+The following day we brought him to St. Francis Hospice where the doctors predicted that he might last a week.
+Sr. Rachel, a Sister of Mercy who works at the Centre, took very special care of Obed.
 To the surprise of all, and after prolonged treatment, he recovered.
 Today he holds a permanent job as a chef in one of the restaurants in a neighbouring town.
 He visits Strabane Centre occasionally for a cup of tea and, when he cannot visit, communicates by phone.
 He claims Strabane Centre gave him back his life.